brunokoga/Montevideo/bestiary3_dir/daemon.md

 Special Abilities

-**Chained Daggers (Su)** A crucidaemon fights with the two daggers chained to its wrists as if dual wielding daggers with a reach of 10 feet (although it can also attack adjacent foes with no penalty).
+**Chained Daggers (Su)** A crucidaemon fights with the two daggers chained to its wrists as if dual wielding daggers with a reach of 10 feet (although it can also attack adjacent foes with no penalty.
 It takes no penalty on attack or damage rolls while wielding both of these daggers at once.
-These daggers are considered to be _+2 daggers_ that deal 2d6 points of [bleed](monsters/universalMonsterRules#_bleed) damage.
-The daggers become nonmagical upon the [daemon](monsters/creatureTypes#_daemon-subtype)'s death, and cannot be disarmed.
+These daggers are considered to be _+2 daggers_ that deal 2d6 points of [bleed](monster_dir/universalMonsterRules#_bleed damage.
+The daggers become nonmagical upon the [daemon](monster_dir/creatureTypes#_daemon-subtype)'s death, and cannot be disarmed.
 A crucidaemon may remanifest a destroyed dagger as a standard action.

-**Trap Making (Ex)** A crucidaemon can use [Disable Device](skills/disableDevice#_disable-device) to disarm magic traps.
-When it uses its _ [greater glyph of warding](spells/glyphOfWarding#_glyph-of-warding-greater)_ spell-like ability to create a spell glyph, it may utilize any 6th-level or lower spell from the cleric or the wizard spell list, even though it otherwise can't cast these spells.
-The [Perception](skills/perception#_perception) and [Disable Device](skills/disableDevice#_disable-device) DCs for any traps a crucidaemon creates gain a +2 bonus.
+**Trap Making (Ex** A crucidaemon can use [Disable Device](skill_dir/disableDevice#_disable-device to disarm magic traps.
+When it uses its _ [greater glyph of warding](spell_dir/glyphOfWarding#_glyph-of-warding-greater_ spell-like ability to create a spell glyph, it may utilize any 6th-level or lower spell from the cleric or the wizard spell list, even though it otherwise can't cast these spells.
+The [Perception](skill_dir/perception#_perception and [Disable Device](skill_dir/disableDevice#_disable-device DCs for any traps a crucidaemon creates gain a +2 bonus.

 Bloody representations of death by traps or torture, crucidaemons spend their existence subjecting creatures to an eternity of pain and terror.
 Whereas many daemons are quick to feed on the soul of mortals they capture, a crucidaemon lets its victims linger, marinating their souls in torment and pain so that when the time for feeding finally comes, they welcome their final oblivion with tears of gratitude.